 Yes, lingering symptoms happen after a TIA.
 Yes, a TIA can sometimes result in small clusters of dead brain cells.
 But that doesn’t mean your symptoms are permanent.
 Even severe traumatic brain injury (TBI) patients can make remarkable progress after their injury with good treatment and perseverance.

 The TIA patients we treat often make significant improvement on symptoms because their brain damage is not widespread, nor is it irreversible.

-If you want to learn if we can help you, book a free consultation with our team.
+If you want to learn if we can help you, book a consultation with our team.
 95% of our patients experience statistically verified restoration of brain function after treatment at our clinic.